fleschutz/bulletproof-backups/docs/FAQ.md

 * **Human error** -  Either through accidental deletion or formatting, some or all of the data is deleted.
 * **Software corruption** - Your file system or data has become corrupted and you’re no longer able to access your data.
 * **Infection by viruses or malware** - The virus has attacked your file system and corrupted it, preventing you from accessing your data.
-* **Hacker attacks or internal leaks** - Your sensitive data is compromised, putting you and/or your business at risk.
+* **Hacker attacks or internal leaks** - Your sensitive data is compromised, putting you or your business at risk.
 * **Theft of property** - Your data is lost and irrecoverable because it was the only copy you had.
 * **Power failures** - Sudden power failure can interrupt delicate write processes, leaving data in a corrupted state.
 * **Natural disasters** - Your data is lost as a result of physical damage caused by a natural disaster.
+* **Cloud data unaccessible** - Either through key/password loss, account locked, data center damage, or company insolvency.
 * **Out-dated formats** - Your data is in a file format that cannot be opened by modern software.
 * **Bit rot** - The gradual corruption of data due to an accumulation of non-critical failures in a data storage device.

 What data should I back up?
 ---------------------------
-Back up anything that can't be replaced if it's lost.
+Back up everything that can't be replaced if it's lost.
 For individuals, it's your entire digital life:

-* **Communication** such as: address books, emails, messenger, and so on.
+* **Communication** such as: address books, emails, messenger chats, and so on.
 * **Memories** such as: pictures, family photos, travels, videos, etc.
 * **Digital favorites** such as: books, music albums, singles, playlists, wallpaper, ringtones, etc.
 * **Your work** such as: documents, spreadsheets, financial databases, source code, CAD drawings, etc.